shichao-an/notes/docs/gopl/ch9.md

 After `A1r`, the expression `balance + amount` evaluates to 200, so this is the value written during `A1w`, despite the intervening deposit.

 This program contains a particular kind of race condition called a [*data race*](https://en.wikipedia.org/wiki/Race_condition#Software).
+The definition of it is:

-A data race occurs whenever two goroutines access the same variable concurrently and at least one of the accesses is a write.
+<u>A data race occurs whenever two goroutines access the same variable concurrently and at least one of the accesses is a write.</u>

 Things get even messier if the data race involves a variable of a type that is larger than a single machine word, such as an interface, a string, or a slice.
 The following code updates `x` concurrently to two slices of different lengths: